Peak Practice: Series 2 – 1994

 Jack and Beth have grown closer during the series break and in the opening episode, Jack asks for Beth's hand in marriage.
 She turns him down in fear that she hasn't done enough with her life, and although they try to stay together, they later split up.
 Will and Sarah struggle to make their marriage work and move to a smaller house to help their financial worries.
 They face further problems when their son Tony is involved in a serious fight at school and also when Sarah continues to attract male attention.
 Chloe is diagnosed with Hodgkins disease and faces a tough regime of treatment.
 Mid series, and Jack and Beth both contend with lovers from their past returning to their lives.
 After a near-death situation, Beth realises she wants to spend her life with Jack and proposes to him.
 As Jack and Beth marry, Sarah leaves Will and he once again hits rock bottom.
-Meanwhile, Chloe gets the good news that she is in remission and as the series ends, The Beeches becomes a fund holding practice.
+Meanwhile, Chloe gets the good news that she is in remission and as the series ends, The Beeches becomes a funholding practice.